LZ 130 Graf Zeppelin: Flight 24 – Espionage

 According to the memoirs of Albert Sammt, Mein Leben für den Zeppelin (translation: "My life for the zeppelin") in the chapter Mit LZ 130 Graf Zeppelin auf Funkhorch- und Funkortungsfahrt ("with the LZ 130 Graf Zeppelin on the radio-listening and radiolocation trip") written by Breuning, a radio-measuring spy basket was used.
 Sammt flew the LZ 130 up Britain's east coast stopping the engines at Aberdeen pretending they had engine failure in order to investigate strange antenna masts.
 They drifted freely westwards over land and according to Breuning, saw for the first time the new Supermarine Spitfires, which were then photographed as they circled the airship.
 As these photographs have not surfaced, this alleged encounter with Spitfires is not supported by contemporary news sources, which state that the LZ 130 was intercepted by two RAF planes dispatched from Dyce Airport, a Miles Magister carrying 612 Squadron Leader Finlay Crerar and Officer Robinson, and an Avro Anson.

-The last sighting from the ground of the Graf Zeppelin was by the lighthouse keeper of Girdle Ness Lighthouse who was surprised to see the airship overhead at below 1,000 feet.
+The last sighting from the ground of Graf Zeppelin was by the lighthouse keeper of Girdle Ness Lighthouse who was surprised to see the airship overhead at below 1,000 feet.
 Graf Zeppelin cruised on up to the Scapa Flow naval base, catching glimpses of British warships through the clouds.
-In the early evening the Graf Zeppelin turned back to Germany without having detected any Chain Home radar transmissions.
+In the early evening, Graf Zeppelin turned back to Germany without having detected any Chain Home radar transmissions.
 After a Daily Telegraph report of the flight, a German communiqué was issued on 4 August stating: "The airship cannot leave Germany without special permission.
 There can be no question of an intention to fly over near British territory.
 There have, however, been severe storms during the last day or two and it is possible that the airship could have been blown off her course over the North Sea."

 On their return journey, as they neared Frankfurt on the evening of 4 August they were warned by radio that landing was not yet possible.
 At first they suspected an aeroplane had crashed at the site, but on overflying saw nothing amiss.
 They turned and flew towards the Rhön Mountains and on asking, were informed "landing before dusk not possible".
 They decided to return to Frankfurt and speak directly with the landing team (Landemannschaft) using their very high frequency transmitter, so that they would not be overheard by the French and so that they could speak in Swabian German to Beurle, the landing team leader.